omgMerrickD/dotfiles/README.md

 > My dotfiles are controlled by YADM (Yet Another Dotfiles Manager) which you can find here: https://github.com/TheLocehiliosan/yadm.
 I'm still learning how to ues that properly as well.

 > In parallel, I'm learning bash scripting and I'm working on writing a script to bootstrap the packages that I use.
-That repo is here: https://github.com/omgMerrickD/i3wm-bootstrap.
+Eventually that will be integrated with YADM so that it is executed automatically when the repo is cloned so setup will be simple.
+At leasts that's the goal. :) That repo is here: https://github.com/omgMerrickD/i3wm-bootstrap.